Hero Background

 7. Lighting: One of the Most Underrated Transformations

-7.1 Layered Lighting Plan
+7.1 A Layered Lighting Plan

-• Ambient lighting — Recessed LEDs or updated ceiling fixtures.
+• Ambient lighting — recessed LEDs or updated ceiling fixtures.

 8. Appliances & Smart Upgrades: Bringing Your Kitchen Into 2026

-8.1 Energy-Efficient, Smart Appliances
+8.1 Choosing Efficient Appliances

 • Counter-depth refrigerators for a built-in look